 Tax Withholding.
 We are authorized to deduct or withhold from any award granted or payment due under the 2023 Plan, or require a participant to remit to us, the amount of any withholding taxes due in respect of the award or payment and to take such other action as may be necessary to satisfy all obligations for the payment of applicable withholding taxes.
-We are not required to issue any shares of Common Stock or otherwise settle an award under the 2023 Plan until all tax withholding obligations are satisfied.
+We required tax is satisfied.